Saturday, November 2, 2024

 Possible answers: Eagerness and excitement, and/or fear of not qualifying for the next round.

-SHOW PIC OF MICHAEL ANDREW
+SHOW PIC OF KIERAN SMITH

 7. Goggles

-Ask any swimmer for his biggest complaint about his goggles, and invariably “fog” will top the responses.
-Why?
-Because there’s really no such thing as “anti-fog.”
 What’s worse, the surefire way to make your goggles even foggier is by wearing them on land.
-Why, then, when walking from the ready room to the blocks, do swimmers clasp their goggles firmly over their eyes, as if preparing to plunge into the water mid-stride?
+Why, then, when walking from the ready room to the blocks — well before their race — do swimmers clasp their goggles firmly over their eyes, as if preparing to plunge into the water mid-stride?

-Possible answers: Aesthetics.
+Possible answers: Focus.

 What other chlorinated contradictions have caught your goggle?
 Nose clips for nonbackstroke?
 Semifinals for short events but not for long events?
-Eating — or noteating — before a big race?
+Eating — or not eating — before a big race?
 Let us know!

 Jonathan Rick is a ghostwriter, and Daria Piacentino is a pharmaceutical executive, in Washington, D.C.
 They swim with Arlington Masters in Arlington, Virginia.